ruby2js/ruby2js/README.md

 Mapping this is fine until you start using a framework like jQuery which provides a function named [each](http://api.jquery.com/jQuery.each/).

+Fortunately, Ruby provides `?` and `!` as legal suffixes for method names, Ruby2js filters do an exact match, so if you select a filter that maps `each` to `forEach`, `each!` will pass through the filter.
+The final code that emits JavaScript function calls and parameter accesses will strip off these suffixes.

-These approaches aren’t mutually exclusive.
-With enough static transformations and runtime libraries, one could reproduce any functionality desired.
+Static transformations and runtime libraries aren't aren’t mutually exclusive.
+With enough of each, one could reproduce any functionality desired.
 Just be forewarned, that implementing a function like `method_missing` would require a _lot_ of work.